Perform Dynamic Water Quality Modeling

 Unidirectional flushing (UDF) restores hydraulic capacity and improves water quality by removing stagnant water, as well as mineral and sediment deposits, that have accumulated over time.
 In addition, UDF uses significantly less water than traditional cleaning methods.

-InfoWater’s UDF function helps water utilities develop effective unidirectional flushing sequences for each flushing zone by quickly identifying which fire hydrants and water main valves should be employed for proper cleaning.
+The UDF function in InfoWater / InfoWater Pro helps water utilities develop effective unidirectional flushing sequences for each flushing zone by quickly identifying which fire hydrants and water main valves should be employed for proper cleaning.
 It can also help you avoid excessive pressure drops to maintain the desired level of hydraulic performance across your distribution system while UDF is underway.

 InfoWater UDF also computes minimum flushing time, total flushing volume and pipe length, flushing velocity of every pipe in the sequence, shear stress for every pipe in the sequence, and available flow at the minimum residual pressure.